Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 You **SHOULD NOT** use any additional labels.

-There is also [PowerShell script][MandatoryLabels] The [AVM core team][AVMCoreTeam] created that can help to apply those labels to module GiHub repository.
+There is also [PowerShell script][MandatoryLabels] that the [AVM core team][AVMCoreTeam] created that can help to apply those labels to module GiHub repository.

 ---